Washington DC Alternative Teacher Certification

 The District of Columbia recognizes several programs as fulfilling the teacher preparation requirements for alternative educator licensing.
 These pathways allow flexibility based on candidates’ past experience and education.

 The Initial License Option 1 route to certification allows candidates who have a bachelor’s degree and passing scores on the Praxis Core and content-area exams who are already enrolled in a state-approved teacher preparation program to apply for a preliminary license.
 The preliminary license allows the holder to teach in a classroom while completing their teacher preparation program.
 Candidates for this route must have an employment offer from a DC public school or have current teaching experience.
 For more information, visit the DC Public Schools website.

 Teach for America

 Teach for America offers a pathway to Washington DC teacher licensing in subjects such as early childhood and elementary education, English, Spanish, and special education as well as STEM content areas.
-Candidates must meet DC’s requirements for Regular I licensure, which including passing the Praxis Core Academic Skills for Educators and Praxis II subject-area exams.
+Candidates must meet DC’s requirements for Regular I licensure, which include passing the Praxis Core Academic Skills for Educators and Praxis subject-area exams.
 Those accepted to Teach for America’s programs may pursue teacher certification while teaching full time or elect to earn a master’s degree plus certification through one of the organization’s teaching partners.
 For more information, visit the Teach for America website.

 Testing Requirements for Washington DC Alternative Certification